tjhunter/karps/doc/paper/scratch.md

 structure that it imposes on the computation model.
 Yet, it covers a very wide variety of reductions that users would consider on data systems.

-_Distributed computations_ The computations follow the structure of the data.
+_Distributed computations_ The flow of computations follows the structure of the data.

 This naturally follows from the abstraction of the data representation: in the trade-off between separating compute from storage, or tying compute and storage, operations performed on the data should not depend on specific choice.
 Computations can either be run close to the data or require data movement.
 That last principle ensures that the programming model is oblivious to this implementation choice.
-We will see in the next structure how this princple translates into particular choices of structures.

 _Deterministic observables_ Given the same inputs of datasets and observables, any observable shall yield the same results.
 (TODO: up to numerical precision).